Small Daily Practices That Help Rewire Grief Into Growth

 Prioritizing Sleep as an Act of Self-Respect

+For a long time, I underestimated how deeply grief impacts sleep—and how deeply sleep impacts healing.
 Now, I treat adequate rest as essential, not optional.
 Sleep supports emotional regulation, clarity, and resilience.
 Without it, everything feels heavier.

 Gentle reminders:

-You’re not weak for needing rest
+You’re not weak for needing rest.

-Healing requires restoration
+Healing requires restoration.

-Sleep is not avoidance—it’s repaie
+Sleep is not avoidance—it’s repair.

 Creating a nighttime routine, limiting stimulation, and honoring my body’s need for rest has been one of the most compassionate choices I’ve made.